Is Stellantis N.V. (STLA) a Keeper?

 STLA’s Market Performance

-Volatility was left at 1.69%, however, over the last 30 days, the volatility rate increased by 1.03%, as shares surge +1.40% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +18.78% upper at present.
+Volatility was left at 1.64%, however, over the last 30 days, the volatility rate increased by 1.61%, as shares sank -2.33% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +6.12% upper at present.